VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

    To investigate the UI you may want to use `Tools > Internal Actions > UI > UI Inspector`.

 9. (optional) Set `Class count before import with '*'` and `Names count to use static import with '*'` to a very high number (e.g. 500) to avoid problems with CheckStyle when editing code.
-To do that go to `File > Settings > Code Style > Java/Kotlin/Scala` (`Preferences > Editor > Code Style > Java/Kotlin/Scala` on macOS).
+To do that go to `File > Settings > Editor > Code Style > Java/Kotlin/Scala`
+   (`Preferences > Editor > Code Style > Java/Kotlin/Scala` on macOS).

 ### Git config/hooks